 The end of the year can be a great opportunity to demonstrate employee appreciation and gratitude with thoughtful gifts.
 Holiday bonuses are a tangible way to show appreciation, but recognition doesn’t always have to come in the form of cash.
 Gifts, such as e-gift cards or branded company merchandise, can be even more meaningful.
 That’s because gift cards have a higher perceived value than cash, and company merchandise can help reinforce your brand.

 If you still want to give out holiday bonuses, consider including a small gift, too – this way, you can be sure that your gift will be remembered long after that holiday bonus has been spent.
 And with the money you’ll save by throwing a virtual holiday party instead of an in-person one, you’ll have plenty left over for gifting. 🎁

-Cooleaf coordinates interactive holiday activities and gifting for teams of all sizes.
-Learn more about the Cooleaf's holiday experience here.
-It's perfect for remote, hybrid, or in-person teams of all sizes.
+Cooleaf coordinates interactive holiday activities and gifting for teams of all sizes!
+Our holiday experience is perfect for remote, hybrid, or in-person teams of all sizes.
+Interested in learning more?
+Let's chat!